xvik/gradle-java-lib-plugin/README.md

 Here sources are excluded from publishing (note that if you going to publish to maven central sources are required).

-##### Gradle plugin

-Gradle plugin project will have `java-gradle-plugin`, which declares its own maven publication `pluginMaven`.
-Java-lib will still create separate publication `maven`, but both publications would use the same artifacts and same pom modifications will apply for both (but its not important for gradle plugins portal).

-Normally, `plugin-publish` plugin creates its own javadoc and sources tasks, but plugin will prevent it by configuring `javadocJar` and `sourcesJar` tasks instead.

 ##### Publish to repository

 For actual publication only [repository](https://docs.gradle.org/current/userguide/publishing_maven.html#publishing_maven:repositories) must be configured: